 Lever 5: Your Header Tags

 While browsing this page and this post, you have probably seen bold lines of text that denote headings.
-These are useful in SEO—they organize and structure a webpage, make your site’s content easy to read, and help prioritize content for search engine algorithms.
+These are useful in SEO—they organize and structure a webpage, make your site’s content easy to read and help prioritize content for search engine algorithms.
 Make sure to use at least one H1 tag that includes your keyword, as this tag gets some special prominence as the preeminent header on a page.

 Lever 6: URL Strings

 The title of a particular page will show up in the string of your website’s URL.
 If you look at the URL for this page, you’ll find our main URL (superwebpros.com) followed by a condensed title of this blog post, with the words separated by hyphens, not underscores.
 The URL slug also helps in search engine ranking.
-Generally, shorter URLs (under 90 characters) tend to rank better, as well as URLs that lead to pages that aren’t located too far down in your folder structure—the more slashes, deeper it is in a folder structure, the less relevant an article might be considered.
+Generally, shorter URLs (under 90 characters) tend to rank better, as well as URLs that lead to pages that aren’t located too far down in your folder structure—the more slashes, the deeper it is in a folder structure, the less relevant an article might be considered.

 Lever 7: Internal Links

-Links to other pages on your site strengthen keywords and make it easier to view your content in context.
+Links to other pages on your site strengthen on-page SEO and make it easier to view your content in context.
 Internal links tell search engines that there are relationships between different sources of content on your site, and they help connect keywords throughout your website as well.
 External links, or outbound links, also help in establishing content relationships.
 When referencing other pages on your site, be sure to use anchor tags and text, which make it easier for people to read what the link is about and where it’s going.

 Lever 8: Your Images